aws-samples/aws-modern-application-workshop/module-6/README.md

 [AWS X-Ray Console](https://console.aws.amazon.com/xray/home)

-Upon visiting the X-Ray Console you'll be immediate viewing a **service map**, which shows the dependency relationship between all the components that X-Ray receives **trace segments** for:
+Upon visiting the X-Ray Console you'll be immediately viewing a **service map**, which shows the dependency relationship between all the components that X-Ray receives **trace segments** for:

 ![X-Ray Lambda Only](/images/module-6/lambda-only-x-ray.png)